aiven/aiven-docs/docs/integrations/send-logs-to-elasticsearch.md

 7. In the connection URL field set the connection string in a format `https://ELASTICSEARCH_USER:ELASTICSEARCH_PASSWORD@ELASTICSEARCH_HOST:ELASTICSEARCH_PORT`, using your own values for those parameters.
-8. Set desired index prefix, that doesn\'t overlap with any of already existing indexes in your Elasticsearch service.
+8. Set desired index prefix, that doesn't overlap with any of already existing indexes in your Elasticsearch service.
 9. If you need a certificate to access the endpoint, add the body of your CA certificate in PEM format.
 This field is optional.